petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/using-the-custom-filter-widget.md

 ![Apply a custom filter to weed out certain search results.](./using-the-custom-filter-widget/images/03.png)

+!!! important
+    Exploring the fields in the index is important when using the Custom Filter widget.
+See [Exploring Indexed Fields](../exploring-indexed-fields.md) for more details.

 There are many use cases satisfied by incorporating Custom Filters into your search page.

 For now, consider these basic usages: